solidzone/mailmeteor-landing/_posts/2021-05-13-mail-merge-gmail-excel.md

 If you don't have Mailmeteor, just [open this link](https://workspace.google.com/marketplace/app/mailmeteor_mail_merge_for_gmail/1008170693301) to install the add-on in a few seconds.

 <div class="blogpost-note">Mailmeteor is the top rated add-on for Google Workspace.
 It's built with privacy in mind and you can use it for free to send up to 75 emails/day.
-If your Excel file has more contacts, look at our [pricing plan](/pricing).</div>
+If your Excel file has more contacts, look at our <a href="/pricing">pricing plan</a>.</div>

 ## Step 3.
 Compose your template in Mailmeteor